 Uber has taken Australia by storm as a great way to earn additional income.
-But there may be serious Uber tax problems ahead unless you do it right.
+But there may be serious Uber tax problems ahead unless you do things the right way.

 Uber is a unique, flexible opportunity to earn a side income for almost anyone with a good car.
 But there are important things to consider regarding how you manage your taxes.